Zekt/Blog/content/about/index.md

 title = "About"
 +++

-A student in Philosophy Department in National Taiwan University, interested in programming and computer science.
+A student studying in Philophy in National Taiwan University, interested in programming and computer science, and topics about open source, hacker culture, etc.
-Those three Greek words in the title are, respectively, eros, logos, and ego.
+Those three Greek words in the blog title are, respectively, eros, logos, and ego.
 λ in the title refers to lambda expression in lambda calculus.

 ***